-Do you and other students have an idea for a forum where you would like to advocate for a cause, interest or skill?
+Do you and other students have an idea for a forum where you would like to advocate a cause, interest or skill?
 Meet a representative of the Office of Student Services to discuss your idea.
-The Office of Student Services can introduce you to many exciting ways to connect to ADA community.
-Participation in campus life will take you to new friends, new experiences and help you grow as a leader and team member, while uncovering your creative spirit.
+The Office of Student Services can introduce you to many exciting ways to connect to the ADA community.
+Participation in campus life will take you to new friendships, new experiences and help you grow as a leader and team member, while uncovering your creative spirit.

 The Academic Year continues with another tradition of week-long Appreciation Days in October, where we enforce values of communication, collaboration, loyalty, tolerance, truth, gratitude, and respect.
-Days of the week are dedicated to highlight special words of “Salam”, “Please”, “Sorry” and “Thank you” with the last day celebrating all core values of ADA community.
-Fun activities across the campus build a sincere momentum of the week to remind us that being polite and having good manners make us all more considerate, responsive, open and positive as ADA family.
+Days of the week are dedicated to highlight special words of “Salam”, “Please”, “Sorry” and “Thank you” with the last day celebrating all core values of the ADA community.
+Fun activities across the campus build the sincere momentum of the week in order to remind us that being polite and having good manners make us all more considerate, responsive, open and positive as ADA family.

 Each Fall semester, many different positions open up for campus leadership opportunities in the Undergraduate and Graduate Student Governments.
-These opportunities are fulfilled by students who file to become candidates and participate in the campus-wide debates, followed by elections.
+These opportunities are fulfilled by students who vie to become candidates and participate in campus-wide debates, followed by elections.
 Our Office of Student Services assists with the Student Government elections.
-ADA Student Government is comprised of President, Vice President and counselors representing various schools and cohort constituents.
+The ADA Student Government is comprised of President, Vice President and counselors representing various schools and cohort constituents.
 The Student Government advocates and acts in our students’ best interests.